 Skip to main content

 Use this page when pool starts but a session, prompt, or editor connection fails.
-Run troubleshooting commands in your terminal shell, not inside the interactive pool prompt or an editor chat panel.
+Run shell troubleshooting commands in your terminal, not inside the interactive pool prompt or an editor chat panel.
+Use slash commands such as /logs inside an interactive pool session.
 To leave an interactive pool session, type /quit or press Ctrl+C twice.

 Check which files Poolside uses